-My husband Al & I have been married for 39 years.
+My husband Al & I have been married for almost 41 years.
 He is a health care practitioner.
-We have 2 sons, Jeremy, 33 and Brett, 29.
+We have 2 sons, Jeremy, 35 and Brett, 31.
 We adopted Alexa when was she was 3-1/2 years old, from Russia, and the boys were 13 and 9 years old respectively.

 I am more available to spend time with my family and enjoy events with them.
 This site is being updated with 2019 being a very exciting year for us.
 Our older son and his wife Laura just had their second child, our second granddaughter, Liv Avery.
 Her older sister, Elin Elizabeth, will be turning 3 years old in July.
-Our younger son got married last September on Block Island, RI, where we spent many summer vacations.
-He and his wife Marcella have moved to Boston, where Brett is attending graduate school and she is working as a social worker, to Charleston, SC, where Jeremy and Laura have been living for 7 years.
+Our younger son was married in September of 2016 on Block Island, RI, where we spent many summer vacations.
+He and his wife Marcella moved from Boston, where Brett attended graduate school and she was working as a social worker, to Charleston, SC, where Jeremy and Laura have been living for 7 years.
 It’s nice to have our family all in the same place

 While we are thankful for these happy occassions, they are bittersweet, knowing how much Alexa would have enjoyed being part of them.
 She would have loved her sisters-in-law and becoming an aunt.